 The IPU is an international organisation comprising the parliaments of sovereign states established in 1889 in Paris by William Randal Cremer (United Kingdom) and Frédéric Passy (France).
-It was the first permanent forum for political multilateral negotiations and the British Group of the IPU has remained active in its work since its inception.
-Continuing this long history of active engagement, the UK is currently the Vice-President for the 12 Plus Group on the IPU Executive Committee.
+It was the world's first permanent forum for political multilateral negotiations and the British Group of the IPU has remained active in its work since its inception.

-The IPU is the focal point for world-wide parliamentary dialogue and works for peace and co-operation among peoples and for the firm establishment of representative democracy.
-To that end, it: fosters contacts, co-ordination, and the exchange of experience among parliaments and parliamentarians of all countries; considers questions of international interest and concern and expresses its views on such issues in order to bring about action by parliaments and parliamentarians; contributes to the defence and promotion of human rights - an essential factor of parliamentary democracy and development; contributes to better knowledge of the working of representative institutions and to the strengthening and development of their means of action.
+The IPU is the global organization of national parliaments.
+It works to safeguard peace and drives positive democratic change through political dialogue and concrete action.
+As the focal point for world-wide parliamentary dialogue, it works for peace and co-operation among peoples and for the firm establishment of representative democracy.
+To that end, the IPU: fosters contacts, co-ordination, and the exchange of experience among parliaments and parliamentarians of all countries; considers questions of international interest and concern and expresses its views on such issues in order to bring about action by parliaments and parliamentarians; contributes to the defence and promotion of human rights - an essential factor of parliamentary democracy and development; contributes to better knowledge of the working of representative institutions and to the strengthening and development of their means of action.

-The IPU’s Mission Statement, as contained in its Strategy for 2012-17 is:
+The IPU’s Mission Statement, as contained in its Strategy 2017-21 is:

 To view all of the IPU's Publications and for further information click here.